MSDLLCpapers/obsidian/docs/wiki/5_AcquisitionFunction.md

 ## 3. Customization Options

-### 3.1 Available Surrogate Models and Hyperparameters
+### 3.1 Available Acquisition Function Names

 The acquisition submodule includes multiple acquisition functions, both standard `BoTorch` acquisition functions and custom implementations.
+Below are several categories of options for the `acquisition` argument, each followed by a short description.

-#### Standard Acquisition Functions
+#### Standard Acquisition Functions from BoTorch

+- EI: Expected Improvement
-- Expected Improvement (EI)
+- NEI: Noisy Expected Improvement
-- Probability of Improvement (PI)
+- PI: Probability of Improvement
-- Upper Confidence Bound (UCB)
+- UCB: Upper Confidence Bound
+- SR: Simple Regret
-- Noisy Expected Improvement (NEI)
+- EHVI: Expected Hypervolume Improvement
-- Expected Hypervolume Improvement (EHVI)
+- NEHVI: Noisy Expected Hypervolume Improvement
-- Noisy Expected Hypervolume Improvement (NEHVI)
+- NParEGO: Random augmented chebyshev scalarization with Noisy Expected Improvement
+- NIPV: Integrated Negative Posterior Variance

 #### Custom Acquisition Functions

-- qMean: Optimizes for the maximum value of the posterior mean
+- Mean: qMean: Optimizes for the maximum value of the posterior mean
-- qSpaceFill: Optimizes for the maximum value of minimum distance between a point and the training data
+- SF: qSpaceFill: Optimizes for the maximum value of minimum distance between a point and the training data

+#### Baseline: No Acquisition Function

+- RS: Random sampling from the parameter space

+### 3.2 Shared Hyperparameters

+There are some commonly used hyperparameters that could apply to multiple acquisition functions.

 ---------------

-## 4. Understanding Acquisition Functions
+## 4. Understanding Acquisition Functions and Hyperparameters

 ### 3.1 Expected Improvement (EI)